Professor of Control Engineering

 Telephone: +44 1223 7 48378

-The research of Dr Lestas is associated with the analysis, modeling and control of large scale networks, using advanced methodologies in control theory and optimization, with a focus on the control of power systems and smart grids.
+The research of Prof Lestas is associated with the analysis, modeling and control of large scale networks, using advanced methodologies in control theory and optimization, with a focus on the control of power systems and smart grids.
 Areas of interest include distributed control and optimisation of microgrids, control of converter-based grids, decentralized schemes for frequency and voltage control, control of hybrid AC/DC networks, demand side management, and the development of generalized frameworks through which robust stability guarantees can be provided despite the complexity of these networks.

-Various PhD projects in the areas of energy systems and/or control will be available in 2023 and interested applicants should contact Dr Lestas at email@example.com (university deadline for funding applications is on 2 Dec 2022).
+Various PhD projects in the areas of energy systems and/or control will be available in 2023 and interested applicants should contact Prof Lestas at email@example.com (university deadline for funding applications is on 2 Dec 2022).

 Energy, transport and urban infrastructure